pasqal-io/qadence/docs/tutorials/realistic_sims/noise.md

 - `seed`: defaulted to `None`, for reproducibility purposes
 - `error_probability`: defaulted to 0.1, a bit flip probability
 - `noise_distribution`: defaulted to `WhiteNoise.UNIFORM`, for non-uniform noise distributions
-- `noise_matrix`: defaulted to `None`, if the noise matrix is known from third-party experiments, _i.e._ hardware calibration.

 Noisy simulations go hand-in-hand with measurement protocols discussed in the previous [section](measurements.md), to assess the impact of noise on expectation values.
 In this case, both measurement and noise protocols have to be defined appropriately.
 Please note that a noise protocol without a measurement protocol will be ignored for expectation values computations.